What Are Biosimilars? Top Facts You May Not Know

 Are Biosimilars Exactly The Same As The Biologic?

-The new law, known as the Biologics Price Competition and Innovation Act of 2009 (BPCI Act), aligns with the FDA’s longstanding policy of permitting appropriate reliance on drug science that has already been established, thereby saving time, resources and unnecessary duplication of animal testing or human clinical trials.
-How the BPCI Act will fare through an ACA repeal under the Trump administration has yet to be seen.
+The law, known as the Biologics Price Competition and Innovation Act of 2009 (BPCI Act), aligns with the FDA’s longstanding policy of permitting appropriate reliance on drug science that has already been established, thereby saving time, resources and unnecessary duplication of animal testing or human clinical trials.

 Inflectra: A Biosimilar to Remicade